julipappano/women-policymaking/README.md

 ## Author
 Julieta Pappano
-Data Analyst and Public Policy Specialist, passionate about the intersection of gender, leadership, and public policy.
+Data Analyst and Public Policy Specialist, with a keen interest in leveraging data analysis to address policy and economic challenges.